 Weight gain around the middle: a curse of menopause?
 Or is there a way to avoid it?
-While menopause weight gain affects many older women, the good news is that there are a number of things that you can do to keep the creeping pounds away from your waistline.
+While gaining weight is often an unwelcomed side effect of menopause, the good news is that there are a number of things that you can do to keep the creeping pounds away from your waistline.
 Here's what you need to know.

-Menopause is characterised by a shift in the types and levels of oestrogen in a woman's body.
-It's a natural phenomenon and the consequence is the end of menstruation.
-The simplistic view, that menopausal symptoms are due to a lack of oestrogen, is not only confusing but inaccurate.
-It's actually the other way round.
+Menopause is the shift in the types and levels of oestrogen in a woman's body, which lowers our metabolic rate and increases our resistance to insulin, affecting our blood sugar levels and how our body deals with sugars.
+While many believe that menopause symptoms are due to a lack of oestrogen, it's actually the other way round.

-Menopause weight gain is not only driven by excess oestrogen, it produces oestrogen itself.
-Diseases such as breast cancer are almost always oestrogen-dependent and there is evidence that we should be more concerned about too much oestrogen rather than not enough.
+Menopause weight gain affects many menopausal women and it is not only driven by excess oestrogen, but it produces oestrogen itself.
+Diseases, such as breast cancer and heart disease, are almost always oestrogen-dependent and there is evidence that we should be more concerned about too much oestrogen rather than not enough.

-While it is, of course, tricky to avoid xenoestrogens altogether, it is helpful to be aware of the types of products you are using and what ingredients they contain.
+While it's tricky to avoid xenoestrogens altogether, it is helpful to be aware of the types of products you are using and what ingredients they contain.
 Using simple organic products with fewer ingredients and natural essential oils from plants, particularly as part of your beauty regime, could be helpful here.

-An oestrogen detox could help you get to the root of the problem as well as help you get into a routine of eating the right foods, especially if you know that certain foods will help you to beat menopausal symptoms.
-Here are four ways that you can attempt an oestrogen detox:
+An oestrogen detox might just help you get to the root of the problem as well as into the habit of eating the right foods - certain foods can help to beat menopause symptoms.
+Here's how you can attempt an oestrogen detox:

-Reducing the load of unfriendly gut bacteria can be pivotal in helping you to avoid menopause weight gain.
+Reducing the load of unfriendly gut bacteria can be pivotal in helping with weight management.
 The main way that you can improve your gut bacteria is by eating the right foods and enjoying a diet rich in fibre.
 Ensure that you:

 These types are foods will often help to prevent constipation and bloating.
 Avoiding foods that lead to constipation is a great step in helping you to maintain a healthy diet and providing you with enough energy to see you through the day without feeling sluggish or uncomfortable.

-Limiting the foods and drink that specifically contribute to intra-abdominal fat could also be the key to reducing menopause weight gain.
+Limiting the foods and drink that specifically contribute to intra-abdominal fat could also be the key to combatting weight gain or promoting weight loss.
 Abdominal fat can also have a negative impact on your health.
 You can limit intra-abdominal fat by:

 No matter how much medical advice we receive and what diet regimes we're encouraged to pursue, it really is a case of 'no one solution fits all'.
-Taking steps to reduce menopause weight gain is a trial-and-error process and different for every woman, which is why we've collated some tips from those who have been there, done that and got the t-shirt.
+Taking steps to reduce any weight gained during menopause, or avoid it altogether, is a trial-and-error process and different for every woman, so we've collated some tips from those who have been through it themselves.

 "Three years ago I did the 5:2 and lost two stone.
-The secret for me was limiting myself to 1,200 calories on non-fast days, but relaxing that when away or out with friends."
+The secret for me was limiting myself to 1,200 calories on non-fast days, but being less strict when away or out with friends."

 "I do hula hooping and, for the first time since menopause, I've actually got my waist back!"

-"I started eating 'low carb, high fat' just over a year ago, and lost 19 pounds within nine months, something I had never been able to do just with less food.
-I feel much better for it and, although I'm still a bit heavier than I would like, I shall continue with this way of eating for life."
+"I started eating 'low carb, high fat' just over a year ago, and lost 19 pounds within nine months.
+I feel much better for it and I shall continue with this way of eating for life."

 "I use a Fitbit to monitor my activity.
 I aim for over 10,000 steps a day and often do many more."